 BBL: Steve Smith booed by Gabba crowd after complaining about sight screen in game against Brisbane Heat

-Australia's Steve Smith was booed by spectators in the Gabba as he complained about the crowd near the sight screen; the Sixers win was supported by an incredible 60-run partnership between Smith and Sam Curran
+Steve Smith was booed by spectators in the Gabba as he complained about the crowd near the sight screen; Smith was involved in controversy with Sydney Sixers team-mate Babar Azam on Friday

-Steve Smith was booed by the Gabba crowd during Sydney Sixers' win over Brisbane Heat in the Big Bash League after complaining about spectators near the sight screen to his former team-mate Usman Khawaja.
+Steve Smith was booed by the Gabba crowd during Sydney Sixers' win over Brisbane Heat in the Big Bash League, after complaining about spectators near the sight screen.

 Smith walked straight down the wicket, visibly irritated, before pointing towards the crowd who waved back in response.